KCL-BMEIS/KCL-DGX-cluster-documentation/DGX_fair_use_guidelines.md

 the node you are using and adjust your limits.
 It may help to break your processing into separate jobs; that way you can submit as many as the node can handle and wait until they complete before submitting more.

+> To select a specific node type when submitting a runai job use the `--node-type` argument.
+At time of writing, valid values are "dgx1", "dgx2" and "A100".

 ### Memory leaks

-In the Run:ai interface, monitor the CPU memory usage of your job.
-These appear in the "Metrics" charts shown above, below the GPU metrics.
-If the memory use is climbing monotonically, you have a memory leak.
-This job risks crashing by running out of memory, being killed by the system, or even bringing down the node it is running on.
-The `--memory-limit` flag should at least limit the consequences to the job itself.
-If you see this happening, inspect your code for steps where memory use can accumulate (e.g. objects growing inside a loop).
+You can monitor the CPU memory usage of your job in the Run:AI "Metrics" panel.
+If your memory use keeps increasing, you have a memory leak.
+This can kill your job or even the whole node.
+Try the following:

+* Use `--memory-limit` when submitting your job.
+* Inspect your code for steps where memory use can accumulate (e.g. objects growing inside a loop) and eliminate those.
-Try clearing those variables once they are no longer needed.
-Using the garbage collector in Python might help.
+* Using the garbage collector in Python might help (YMMV).

 ## Fair use of disk storage